pgcudahy/cookiecutter-r-analysis-template/README.md

 ```
 project_title
 ├── README.md
-├── artifacts - All results are placed in the artifacts directory.
+├── artifacts - All results (eg plots, tables) are placed in the artifacts directory.
-├── data - Intermediate files are placed in the data directory.
+├── data - Intermediate files (eg cleaned dataframes) are placed in the data directory.
 These may be modified or deleted.
 ├── dataraw - All original input data is placed in the dataraw directory.
 They may not be modified or deleted.
 ├── notebooks - Analysis is done in jupyter notebooks placed in the notebooks directory.
 └── r - All reusable R code is placed in the r directory.